CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Related Work

 \subsection{Person Identification with Fixed Cameras and Wearable Sensors}

 Since identification solely based on appearance brings impractical constraints, prior studies sometimes incorporated wearable sensors.
 It enables the tagging of people in videos by matching visual tracking trajectories with corresponding sensor measurements.
 This approach works even when people wear uniforms and exhibit limited visual variations.
-Furthermore, it raises fewer privacy concerns than appearance-based approaches like face recognition because it does not require profile databases for identity verification.
-Akbari et al. \cite{10.1145/3302509.3311057} and Ishihara et al. \cite{10.1145/3395035.3425968} compared acceleration magnitude calculated from trajectories and measured by sensors.
+Moreover, it raises fewer privacy concerns than appearance-based approaches like face recognition, as it does not require profile databases for identity verification.
+Teixeira et al. identified individuals based on Pearson correlation coefficients between horizontal acceleration magnitude calculated from trajectories and measured by sensors \cite{10.1145/1579114.1579134}.
+Akbari et al. \cite{10.1145/3302509.3311057} and Ishihara et al. \cite{10.1145/3395035.3425968} also compared acceleration magnitude from cameras and sensors.
 However, the second-order differentiation at converting trajectories to acceleration may amplify the errors and reduce identification accuracy, especially in noisy conditions.